Your Scuba Diving Questions Answered

 This consists of: the C-Divers one-off joining fee of £50; the SAA one-off joining fee of £99; and your first C-Divers monthly subscription of £12.
 Thereafter, your C-Divers/SAA membership will cost only your monthly subscription of £12.
 For that, up to and including Club Diver level, you get unlimited shore diving/instruction, plus SAA third-party insurance for club-authorised dives.

-How old do I need to be to join the club?
+How old do I need to be to join?

 I already have some dive qualifications, is that okay?